In this Article

 - Do not use cinnamon if you have an intolerance toward it or have obstetric problems

 - Ceylon types of cinnamon are recommended for cooking for its mild flavour

-- Avoid consuming poor quality or time elapsed spices
+- Avoid consuming poor quality or expired spices

 - In high-risk pregnancies and risk of miscarriage, it should be avoided entirely

-- Beauty recipes involving cinnamon should be replaced with other constituents as essential oils of cinnamon is considered harmful during pregnancy
+- Beauty recipes involving cinnamon should be replaced with other constituents, as the essential oil of cinnamon is considered harmful during pregnancy

 Side-Effects of Cinnamon in Pregnancy